 This restaurant is one of the top dining options in La Fortuna for a variety of reasons, and ticks all the boxes that any socially responsible eatery should: it sources grass-fed beef from local farms, seafood is locally caught and sustainable, and the vegetables have the label “organic” written in stone.

 As for the food, it’s best described as “elevated surf and turf.”
 There’s the requisite New York strip, filet, and rib-eye steaks on the menu; the seafood selections include locally caught trout, Pacific jumbo shrimp, and grilled octopus.
 Unique side dishes you can find here are arracacha root puree, pickled fennel, and purple corn polenta.
-This one of the fancier restaurants in town, so be prepared to pay fine-dining prices.
+This is one of the fancier restaurants in town, so be prepared to pay fine-dining prices.
 It’s a great place to come for a formal evening after a long day’s trekking around the volcano and enjoy one of six different prix fixe menus.

 La Fortuna town center, one block east of the park